-Only one application is exempted according to Part VIII of Annex A to the Stockholm Convention: the use of PCP as a preservative for utility poles and cross-arms.
+Only one application is exempted for use of PCP according to Part VIII of Annex A to the Stockholm Convention: its use as a preservative for utility poles and cross-arms.
 Industrial wood preservation for treatment of utility poles and cross-arms prevents the wood from biological deterioration (i.e. from wood destroying and/or wood disfiguring organisms such as fungi, insects, termites and marine borers).
-Such treatments extend the service life of wood utility poles and cross-arms to 20 - 100 years (Mankowski et al. 2002, The North American Wood Pole Council www.woodpoles.org, Wood Preservation Canada www.woodpreservation.ca, accessed on 5 December 2018).
+Such treatments extend the service life of wood utility poles and cross-arms to 20 - 100 years (Mankowski et al. 2002).